Our Attorneys

 Isaac Raisner

-Isaac Raisner is an Associate at Raisner Roupinian LLP and has been advocating for employees for more than a decade.
+Isaac Raisner is a partner at Raisner Roupinian LLP and has been advocating for employees for more than a decade.
 As a nationwide WARN Act attorney, he has experience representing individuals and groups across a wide range of employment matters in federal district, bankruptcy and appellate courts.

 In 2014 Isaac joined a legal aid organization in Georgia where he represented migrant and domestic farmworkers across the state in collective cases under the Fair Labor Standards Act, Title VII, and the Migrant and Seasonal Agricultural Worker Protection Act.